Graph Neural Networks for Causal Inference Under Network Confounding: Setup

 and

 \end{assump}

-This is analogous to approximate neighborhood interference proposed by \cite{leung2022causal} but imposed both on the outcome and treatment selection models, rather than just the former.
-Whereas $g_n(i,\dots)$ is unit $i$'s realized outcome, $g_{n(i,s)}(i,\dots)$ is its outcome under the counterfactual that the network only consists of units in $\N(i,s)$.
-The error from approximating the former with the latter is bounded by $\gamma_n(s)$, which decays with the neighborhood radius $s$.
-This formalizes the idea that $Y_i$ is primarily determined by units relatively proximate to $i$, so that the further a unit $j$ is from $i$, the less it influences $Y_i$.
+This is analogous to the model of approximate neighborhood interference proposed by \cite{leung2022causal} but imposed on both the outcome and selection models.
+Whereas $g_n(i,\dots)$ is unit $i$'s realized outcome, $g_{n(i,s)}(i,\dots)$ is its outcome under a counterfactual ``$s$-neighborhood model.''
+In the latter case, we fix all model primitives and treatments at their realized values, drop units outside of $\N(i,s)$ from the model, and direct the remaining units to interact according to the process $g_{n(i,s)}(\cdot)$ to produce counterfactual $s$-neighborhood outcomes.\footnote{This formulation of ANI is related to an estimation strategy proposed by \cite{xu2018social} for binary games on networks with incomplete information.
+His idea is to approximate an agent $i$'s strategy in the $n$-agent game with its strategy in the counterfactual game restricted to $i$'s $s$-neighborhood.} The error from approximating the observed outcome with the $s$-neighborhood counterfactual is bounded by $\gamma_n(s)$, which decays with the neighborhood radius $s$.
+This formalizes the idea that $Y_i$ is primarily determined by units relatively proximate to $i$, so that the further a unit is from $i$, the less it influences $i$'s outcome.
 The second equation imposes the analogous requirement on $D_i$.

-The next examples illustrate how the assumption allows for endogenous and exogenous peer effects in outcomes and selection into treatment.
+It is trivially satisfied if $D_i$ is i.i.d., in which case $h_n(i, \bm{X}, \bm{A}, \bm{\nu})$ is only a function of $\nu_i$ for i.i.d.\ $\{\nu_i\}_{i=1}^n$.